Successful On-Page SEO for MyListing Websites

 Website Speed & Performance

-Site speed is part of Google’s algorithm.
-While site speed is not a high ranking factor, this is changing and the importance of fast websites is a growing concern to Google and other search engines.
+Site speed is part of Google’s algorithm and the importance of fast websites is a growing concern to Google and other search engines.

 - Problem: Slow website.